 - Three out of every five Minnesotans are overweight or obese—caused by insufficient physical activity and unhealthy eating—increasing risk for heart disease and diabetes, among other chronic illnesses.

-- Meanwhile, more than one in seven Minnesotans still smoke, leading to cancer, heart disease and more.
+- More than one in seven Minnesotans still smoke, leading to various cancers and heart disease.

 - Obesity and tobacco use and exposure are the two leading causes of death.

 Prevention pays off

 - In Minnesota, medical expenses due to obesity were approximately $2.8 billion in 2009.